ajschumacher/ajschumacher.github.io/20170509-building_tensorflow_systems_from_components/index.md

 Option one is always to work on your own system.
 Almost certainly there's some data input that needs to happen.
 How are you going to read that data, and possibly get it into TensorFlow?

-If you want to stay really close to the TensorFlow stuff just demonstrated, there's a fun little puzzle for you: What's in [`mystery.tfrecords`](/20170425-mystery.tfrecords/)?
+If you want to stay really close to the TensorFlow stuff just demonstrated, here's a fun little puzzle for you: What's in [`mystery.tfrecords`](/20170425-mystery.tfrecords/)?

 That could be hard, or it could be easy.
 If you want to extend it, migrate the reading and parsing of the TFRecords file into the TensorFlow graph.
 The demonstration in the notebook worked with TFRecords/Examples without using the TensorFlow graph.
 The links on the [`mystery.tfrecords`](/20170425-mystery.tfrecords/) page can help with this.